 On Tuesday, January 10, 2012, the Board of Supervisors considered the Final Environmental Impact Report (FEIR), and conducted a public hearing on the merits of the Master Plan Update.
 A straw vote was taken and the BOS voted to certify the FEIR and approve the Master Plan Update.

-The Airport released the Draft Environmental Impact Report (DEIR) and revisons to the Master Plan Update documents on August 5, 2011.
+The Airport released the Draft Environmental Impact Report (DEIR) and revisions to the Master Plan Update documents on August 5, 2011.
 The DEIR was circulated for 45 days for review and comment by the public and other interested parties, agencies, and organizations.
 During this period there was an open house meeting and one planning commission meeting where public comments were accepted.
-Written comments were also accepted via an online form, email, fax, and postal mail through 5:00 pm PDT on September 19, 2011.
+Written comments were also accepted via an online form, email, and postal mail through 5:00 pm PDT on September 19, 2011.

 After the comment period closed the County responded to comments and prepared the Final EIR (FEIR) Response to Comments Document, which includes all written comments received regarding the project’s environmental impacts.